-State to pay $1.5 million to settle prison-death lawsuit
+Washington state to pay $1.5 million to settle lawsuit over fatal prison beating

 - SUV goes off cliff near Mount Rainier National Park; 1 dead

 Price has a long history of mental illness.
-He was serving a 12-year term for killing Dawn Ruger in 2006 and hiding her body in rural Whatcom County at the time of the 2015 prison attack.
+At the time of the 2015 prison attack, he was serving a 12-year term for killing Dawn Ruger in 2006 and hiding her body in rural Whatcom County.